mpvnet-player/mpv.net/Manual.md

 https://github.com/stax76/MediaInfo.NET

-To start a external application mpv has the run input command (it does not use the shell).
+To start a external application mpv has the run input command (it does not use shell execute).

 If the path has spaces then it must be enclosed in quotes and then double backslashes must be used for escaping or alternatively forward slashes.